JernKunpittaya/keras2circom/README.md

 First, Look at their supported function in example/dense folder

 - Just run notebook in dense_keras.ipynb to generate keras file
-- Then, run `python main.py ./example/dense/dense_keras.keras` to generate output folder, consisting of -circuit.circom which contains circom file -circuit.json which contains every predetermined value that we know before hand (like weight, bias, etc.)
+- Then, run `python main.py ./example/dense/dense_keras.keras` to generate `output` folder, consisting of
+  - `circuit.circom` which contains circom file
+  - `circuit.json` which contains every predetermined value that we know before hand (like weight, bias, etc.)
-  -circuit.py which contains the algorithm to calcualte (off-chain) the final value of functions we are interested in, so we can provide them as witness (as input signal) in circuit.circom as well.
-We run circuit.py by creating input.json (inside output folder) like { "in": ["4", "4", "7"] }, then run `python output/circuit.py output/circuit.json output/input.json`, and we will get output.json
+  - `circuit.py` which contains the algorithm to calcualte (off-chain) the final value of functions we are interested in, so we can provide them as witness (as input signal) in circuit.circom as well.
+We run circuit.py by creating `input.json` (inside output folder) like { "in": ["4", "4", "7"] }, then run `python output/circuit.py output/circuit.json output/input.json`, and we will get output.json
-  -Briefly, with input.json, circuit.json, and output.json we can verify in circuit.circom and get output as well
+  - Briefly, with `input.json`, `circuit.json`, and `output.json` we can verify in `circuit.circom` and get output as well

 Now, we will look at our customed layer 'MeanCheck'